rajender2801/Custom-layout-in-Python-for-univariate-plots/README.md

 ### it will create 2 figure windows in total and each window contains subplots of 6,4 in each window.

-The inputs the user has to provide are the 4
+The inputs the user has to provide are 4
 1. The data frame whose data is to be plotted
 2. Column-wise number of subplots
 3. Row-wise number of subplots